Juu/humidor-control/README.md

 Watch humidity, temperature and other events from your humidor on a web interface, all measured by an Arduino.

 ## Arduino part
-Wire up your circuit as shown in wiring* files with components listed in hardware.txt.
+Wire up your circuit as shown in wiring* scheme with components listed in hardware.txt.

 Review configuration constants at the beginning of the sketch (serial debugging, sensor, button, network), then upload it to your Arduino.